Vinniezorp/ZO-RP-OMP-VIN-SCRAPYARD/README.md

 You can contribute code by submitting a pull request.
 All pull requests need to be signed off by myself (or eventually other trusted developers) before it is merged into the main branch's source code.
 The source code is released under the [GPL-3.0 license](https://github.com/zombie-outbreak/ZO-RP-OMP/blob/main/LICENSE).

 ## Libraries and Tools Required
-You will require the following libraries to run and compile the game mode.
-They have not been included with this source code as they are separate open source projects.
-Logan's map file is also not included with this source as it is his project, and he updates and allows me usage of it for the ZO-RP server only, not for other servers.
-An empty copy of the SQLite file is also provided.
+The following libraries are used.
+This repository includes the windows DLLs for localhost testing.
+Please note that the ZO-RP map used on the live server is closed source, and not shared here.

 - [Open.MP server v1.4.0.2779](https://github.com/openmultiplayer/open.mp/releases/tag/v1.4.0.2779)
   - Download the Windows version to get the latest version of the PAWN compiler